IUL Explained: How Indexed Universal Life Insurance Works, the Pros and Cons, and Who Its Actually For

 The floor protects your credited interest

-Caps, participation rates, and spreads: the three levers
+Caps, participation rates, and spreads: how your gains are calculated

 The three levers that shape your return

-Each one reduces how much of the index gain you keep
+Each one shapes how much of the index gain you keep

 Cap